 Swansea railway station

 For decades the station was known as Swansea High Street, as there were so many others in Swansea.
-It was enlarged by the Great Western Railway in 1879 and from 1923 to 1932, when the platform canopies we see today were installed.
+It was enlarged by the Great Western Railway in 1879 and 1923-1932, when the platform canopies we see today were installed.
+Coal and other items arrived at a goods yard near Hafod, north of the station.

 Postcode: SA1 1NU View Location Map